enze-chen/mi-book-2021/week_1/05/day_05.md

 - We will start the day on Zoom at 9:00AM.
 - Mark will lead a research discussion at 10:00AM.
 - Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom.
-- We will convene for a quick debrief on Zoom at 3:00PM.
+- We will convene for a check-in on Zoom at 1:00PM.